taskcluster/taskgraph/docs/reference/migrations.rst

 * Stop setting the ``run.sparse-profile`` key in all tasks which perform a Mercurial clone.
 If sparse profiles are still required, the task must perform its own clone and not rely on the ``run-task`` script to do it.
+* `run-task` no longer cleans up the fetches directory.
+If using `generic-worker`'s multiuser engine, this should have no impact.
+If you are using a worker that does not create separate task workspaces and you require the fetches dir to be cleaned up, adjust your tasks' commands to remove `$MOZ_FETCHES_DIR` explicitly.

 16.x -> 17.x
 ------------